The Interactive Sum Choice Number of Graphs: Introduction

-If $G = (V,E)$ is a complete graph, the answer to this question is no. To see this, suppose that for every vertex $v \in V$, the first time we ask to add a vertex to the colour list for $v$ it will be given colour $1$, the second time it will be given colour $2$, and so on.
-Then, whatever order we request to add colours, we know that there can then be at most one vertex for which we never request a second colour (otherwise two adjacent vertices would have to be assigned colour $1$), at most one vertex for which we request exactly two colours, and more generally for each $1 \leq i \leq n = |V|$ there can be at most $1$ vertex for which we request exactly $i$ colours in total.
+However, interactivity does not always allow us to improve on the sum choice number.
+For a counterexample, let $G = (V,E)$ be a complete graph, and suppose that for every vertex $v \in V$, the first time Alice asks to add a colour to the colour list for $v$ it will be given colour $1$, the second time it will be given colour $2$, and so on.
+Then, whatever order she requests to add colours, we know that there can then be at most one vertex for which we never request a second colour (otherwise two adjacent vertices would have to be assigned colour $1$), at most one vertex for which we request exactly two colours, and more generally for each $1 \leq i \leq n = |V|$ there can be at most $1$ vertex for which we request exactly $i$ colours in total.
 Thus we see that

+The same argument can easily be extended to graphs that are the disjoint union of complete graphs.

 However, we believe that this may be the only case in which there is equality: